andreas131989/haystack-rag-deployment/README.md

 This deployment solution packages the Haystack RAG application into a production-grade Kubernetes environment.
 It leverages Kubernetes to deploy components (Frontend, Backend, OpenSearch, etc.) as workloads (Deployments, Services, ConfigMaps, Secrets, and Ingress).
 A Helm chart packages Kubernetes manifests with configurable `values.yaml`.
 Networking and ingress are configured via **Traefik** to expose frontend and API endpoints accessible via a custom hostname (`rag.local`).
 Note that the chosen kubernetes distribution (k3s) has built-in a traefik ingress class.
 If you deploy in another distribution, you would need to ensure it exists.

+Next to the helm chart, there are deployable release kubernetes manifests in the `release` directory templated from the helm charts.

+Finally, the `kubernetes-static-routing` folder contains the initial deployment manifests which were used to generate the helm charts.
+Note that certificates, rbac, ingress and network policies were not used in that minimal setup as the goal was to get the stack up and running.

 ---

 ## Assumptions and decisions
 - In a production environment, we would use a load balancer to expose traefik to the outside.
 Since this is supposed to run locally, we are using nodePort services, which is deemed ok for the purpose of this exercise.
 - The helm release is the one being automatically deployed on k3s.
+There is a second script (`deploy_k8s.sh`) which can be used once the cluster is setup to deploy the release scripts.
 - It was chosen to containerize the whole exercise to ensure minimal dependencies with host systems.
 - K3s was chosen as a production grade but still minimal kubernetes distro.
+- Self signed certificates are used for TLS via cert-manager.
+- Network policies and rbac ensure a production like environment in k3s.

 ---